Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_dual/readme.md

 ### <a name="config_25"></a> [SAM9X75-DDR3-EB Evaluation Board](https://www.microchip.com/en-us/development-tool/EA14J50A)

 - Powered the board with an external power supply (or use the micro AB connector).
-- Setup the SD card
+- Setup the SD card (Note: exFAT formatted SD Cards are not supported)
     - Download harmony MPU bootstrap loader from this [location](../../deps/at91bootstrap_sam_9x7_binaries/boot.bin).
     - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin) into the SD card.
     - Insert the SD card into the SDMMC connector (SDMMC0) on the board.